SamLee77/Communication-guide/docs/Working_in_groups/Meetings.md

 ## What will meetings be about?

-meetings are an excellent way to check in with all members about the following:
+Meetings are an excellent way to check in with all members about the following:

 - How is the project developing?
 Progress updates are essential.
 - Are people on track?
 Make sure the task schedule is being followed.